Small electricals recycling

 Leaving items out for collection

-Collections will start from Monday 10 June 2024, on your usual collection day.
+Collections started from Monday 10 June 2024, on your usual collection day.

 How to leave items out

-Make sure your items are available for collection by 6.30am on your collection day.
+Make sure your items are available for collection along with your rubbish, recycling and food waste.
 They can be placed by the front entrance of your property along with any clear recycling sacks and/or rubbish.

 You can use a plastic bag to put your small electricals in, if you have one, especially if you need to contain any leads.